lostbean/acpex/docs/design.md

 The primary entry points for starting a connection will be:

 - ACP.start\_agent(agent\_module, agent\_init\_args \\\\): This function will
-  start and link an ACP.Connection GenServer configured to act as an **agent**.
+  start and link an ACPex.Connection GenServer configured to act as an **agent**.
-  It takes the name of the user's module, which must implement the ACP.Agent behaviour, and optional initial arguments for that module.
+  It takes the name of the user's module, which must implement the ACPex.Agent behaviour, and optional initial arguments for that module.
 - ACP.start\_client(client\_module, client\_init\_args \\\\): This function will
-  start and link an ACP.Connection GenServer configured to act as a **client**.
+  start and link an ACPex.Connection GenServer configured to act as a **client**.
-  It takes the user's client module, which must implement the ACP.Client behaviour.
+  It takes the user's client module, which must implement the ACPex.Client behaviour.

 The core of the user's interaction with the library will be through implementing one of two behaviours:

-- @behaviour ACP.Agent: Defines the contract for an agent implementation.
+- @behaviour ACPex.Agent: Defines the contract for an agent implementation.
 It will specify callbacks like handle\_initialize/2, handle\_new\_session/2, and handle\_prompt/2.
-- @behaviour ACP.Client: Defines the contract for a client implementation, with callbacks such as handle\_session\_update/2 and handle\_read\_text\_file/2.
+- @behaviour ACPex.Client: Defines the contract for a client implementation, with callbacks such as handle\_session\_update/2 and handle\_read\_text\_file/2.

 Following Elixir conventions, all public functions that can fail will return